reach-sh/reach-lang/docs-md/src/tut-7-rpc.md

 as well as setting a `deadline` of `10`.

-Bob's interface is likewise defined and spawned as another thread, which also begins running concurrently on line 68.
+Bob's interface is likewise defined and spawned as another thread, which also begins running concurrently on line 69.
 In Bob's case we add an `acceptWager` method instead of another value to his participant interact interface.
+Furthermore, his function is more complex, because we delay creating his contract handle until this time, so that the main thread does not block waiting for Alice's contract information to resolve.
+This separation is not necessary in JavaScript, because of how JavaScript Promises work.

 Calling `.join()` on `alice` and `bob` instructs the main thread to wait until both child threads have run to completion, signifying the end of